YizYah/ts-packrat/README.md

 [//]: # ( ns__custom_end toc )

 # :clipboard: Why
-So you don't have to worry about anything but writing your TS code.
+When you create a npm package, you shouldn't have to worry about anything but writing your TS code.

 # :bulb: What
 Your package is set up to work well for npm, with a reasonable configuration.